zealfire/automate-browser-win/README.md

 4) -b this means browser in which URL needs to opened

-You have to tell script what it should do by passing these paramters: start, close, clean Sample command: ruby browser.rb start -b chrome -u link_to_url, this will open the url in chrome browser
+You have to tell script what it should do by passing these paramters: start, close, clean Sample command: **ruby browser.rb start -b chrome -u link_to_url**, this will open the url in chrome browser